soundpress/RulesOfNYC/docs/c16/index.rst

    (5) In determining whether abandonment has occurred as a result of the death of an IMD occupant as set forth in subparagraph (ii) of paragraph (2) above, proof of the occupant's death must be made by the presentation of a death certificate, or any other trustworthy evidence.
 The heir, beneficiary, administrator, or executor of the occupant's estate, as applicable, is an affected party in a case where an owner seeks an abandonment finding based on the death of an IMD occupant.

-   (6) If the owner's application alleging abandonment is granted by the Loft Board and if the unit is to be used for non-residential purposes, the owner or its authorized representative must comply with 29 RCNY § 2-10(d)(1) of these Rules.
+   (6) If the owner's application alleging abandonment is granted by the Loft Board and if the unit is to be used for non-residential purposes, the owner or its authorized representative must comply with 29 RCNY § 2-10(d)(1).

-   (7) (i) Upon compliance with these specified provisions of 29 RCNY § 2-10(d)(1) with regard to units determined to be abandoned and used for non-residential purposes, the legal effect of the Loft Board's determination of abandonment is the same as that of a sale of rights as provided in 29 RCNY § 2-10(d) of these Rules.
+   (7) (i) Upon compliance with these specified provisions of 29 RCNY § 2-10(d)(1) with regard to units determined to be abandoned and used for non-residential purposes, the legal effect of the Loft Board's determination of abandonment is the same as that of a sale of rights as provided in 29 RCNY § 2-10(d).

-      (ii) Upon the Loft Board's granting of the owner's application alleging abandonment with regard to units to remain residential, the legal effect of the Loft Board's determination of abandonment is the same as that of a sale of rights as provided in 29 RCNY § 2-10(d) of these Rules, but only if:
+      (ii) Upon the Loft Board's granting of the owner's application alleging abandonment with regard to units to remain residential, the legal effect of the Loft Board's determination of abandonment is the same as that of a sale of rights as provided in 29 RCNY § 2-10(d), but only if:

          (A) On or prior to the date of the Loft Board's granting of the owner's application alleging abandonment, the owner has obtained a certificate of occupancy for the affected building and filed an application seeking a final rent order and/or removal from the Loft Board's jurisdiction; or